Frequently Asked Questions

 - English

-Attending our online Pre-Med program offers the flexibility of asynchronous learning, allowing you to study at your own pace.
-Additionally, it builds a strong foundation that enhances your chances of admission into our prestigious MD program.
+Attending our Pre-Med Pathway offers the flexibility to study in person or online and at your own pace.
+Additionally, it builds a strong foundation that enhances your chances of admission into Trinity’s MD program.

-To apply for Trinity's 5-6 Year Pre-Med Program, visit our online applicant portal.
+To apply for Trinity's Pre-Med Pathway, visit our online applicant portal.
 The user-friendly portal guides you through each step of the application process, making it easy to start your journey towards becoming a successful physician.
 If you have specific inquiries or need assistance, feel free to contact our Admissions Office directly.
 We invite you to apply to Trinity today!

 Pre-health and Pre-Med are related but distinct paths in the journey towards a career in medicine or healthcare.
 While they share some common elements, they have different focuses and goals.
 Pre-health is a broader term that encompasses all undergraduate students who are interested in pursuing a career in healthcare, which includes fields beyond medicine such as dentistry, pharmacy, nursing, veterinary medicine, and more.

-Students who successfully complete all requirements of their undergraduate program (90 credit hours) with a minimum 3.0 cumulative grade point average will be considered for promotion to Trinity School of Medicine’s Doctor of Medicine degree program.
+Students who successfully complete all required undergraduate coursework will be considered for promotion to Trinity School of Medicine’s Doctor of Medicine degree program.

-Enrollment in Trinity School of Medicine’s 5-6 Year Pre-Med to Med Program will prepare you for becoming a successful physician.
-Undergraduate students attend classes in a year-round format (trimesters), building towards promotion to the MD program in year two.
-The curriculum was designed with the same prerequisites U.S. students complete, giving students a level playing field for Step 1, Step 2 CK, and residency."
+Enrollment in Trinity School of Medicine’s Pre-Med to MD Pathway will prepare you for becoming a successful physician.
+Undergraduate students attend classes in a year-round format (trimesters), building towards promotion to the MD program after all prerequisites have been earned .
+The curriculum was designed with the same prerequisites that U.S. students complete, giving students a level playing field for Step 1, Step 2 CK, and residency.
+Pre-Med coursework may be completed online or in person, providing flexibility while progressing through the program.
+For many students, completing these undergraduate credits through Trinity’s Pre-Med pathway can also be a more cost-effective option than attending a traditional four-year university.

 While English does not need to be your native language, applicants must be proficient in the English language or pass a TOEFL (Test of English as a Foreign Language) exam.
 Students with non-English transcripts must have their credentials evaluated by World Education Services (WES), an accredited member of the National Association of Credential Evaluation Services.